 Then, one day, Sanchali found the answer to her need.
-She enrolled in a local GFA-supported Bridge of Hope center and continued to study with the guidance of the staff members.
+She enrolled in a local Gospel for Asia (GFA)-supported Bridge of Hope center and continued to study with the guidance of the staff members.
 In addition to educational classes, the center provided Sanchali and the other students with a nutritious meal every day.
 They even gave her the school supplies she lacked.
 At the end of her first year at Bridge of Hope, Sanchali received a gift package from the staff.
-Inside, she found a school bag, shoes, water bottle, a school uniform and stationery.
+Inside, she found a school bag, shoes, a water bottle, a school uniform and stationery.

 Sanchali loves to attend classes at the center.
 Since her enrollment in the Bridge of Hope program, the girl’s bright smile has rarely faded, and her life has changed completely.

-“I wish that Bridge of Hope will reach many areas and many children like me could be benefited from this program,” Sanchali says.
+“I wish that Bridge of Hope will reach many areas and many children like me could benefit from this program,” Sanchali says.